txt/mase/src/doc/READING.md

 	+ For a more _advanced_ assignment, lecturers could assign parts [one](#part1-learn-historical-context) and [two](#part2-identify-reusable-data)
 	 and [three](#part3-track-advances) and [four](#part4-one-big-essay),
-	  spread over a one semester/
+	  spread over a one semester (one paper per week, essay at end-of-semester)

 ## How to Read Papers, Faster